fugazi/quake-game-logparser/README.md

 ## Contact

-For any questions or concerns, please drop an email to `itmteleco@gmail.com`.
+For any questions or concerns, please drop an email to.
 ```
 Developed by Douglas Urrea Ocampo
 https://www.douglasfugazi.co